museoa/855resolution/src/README.txt

 You must be root to launch it.

-855resolution [-l] [mode X Y]
+  Usage: 855resolution [-l] [-f bios_type] [mode X Y]
-  Set the resolution to XxY for the mode
+  Options:
-  Option -l displays the modes found into the vbios
+      -l display the modes found into the vbios
+      -f skip the automatic VBIOS detection by forcing a VBIOS type

 Installing